 Websites need to be structured, with pages naturally linking to each other in an intuitive way.

 - A meta description summarising its contents for search engines

-- Appropriate use of tags to help search engines organise your content
+- Appropriate use of tags to help search engines organize your content

 - A share button where appropriate (this can often be added using a CMS plugin)